Ambigram: Types

-180° rotational ambigrams
+180° rotational

 "Half-turn" ambigrams or point reflection ambigrams, commonly called "upside-down words", are 180° rotational symmetrical calligraphies.
-We can read them right side up or upside down, or both.
+They can be read right side up or upside down, or both.

-Mirror ambigrams
+Reflection

-A mirror ambigram, or reflection ambigram, is a design that can be read when reflected in a mirror vertically, horizontally, or at 45 degrees, giving either the same word or another word or phrase.
+A mirror or reflection ambigram is a design that can be read when reflected in a mirror vertically, horizontally, or at 45 degrees, giving either the same word or another word or phrase.

-Vertical axis reflection ambigrams
+Vertical axis

 When the reflecting surface is vertical (like a mirror for example), the calligraphic design is a vertical axis mirror ambigram.

 The "museum" ambigram is almost natural with mirror symmetry, because the first two letters are easily exchanged with the last two, and the lowercase letter e can be transformed into s by a fairly obvious typographical acrobatics.

 Vertical axis mirror ambigrams find clever applications in mirror writing (or specular writing), that is formed by writing in the direction that is the reverse of the natural way for a given language, such that the result is the mirror image of normal writing: it appears normal when it is reflected in a mirror.
 For example, the word "ambulance" could be read frontward and backward in a vertical axis reflective ambigram.
 Following this idea, the French artist Patrice Hamel created a mirror ambigram saying "entrée" (entrance, in French) one way, and "sortie" (exit) the other way, displayed in the giant glass façade of the Gare du Nord in Paris, so that the travelers coming in read entrance, and those leaving read way out.

-Horizontal axis reflection ambigrams
+Horizontal axis

 When the reflecting surface is horizontal (like a mirroring lake for example), the calligraphic design is a horizontal axis mirror ambigram.

 The book Ambigrams Revealed features several creations of this type, like the word "Failure" mirroring in the water of a pond to give "Success", or "Love" changing into "Lust".

-Figure-ground ambigrams
+Figure-ground

 In a figure / ground ambigram, letters fit together so the negative space around and between one word spells another word.

 In Gestalt psychology, figure–ground perception is known as identifying a figure from the background.
 For example, black words on a printed paper are seen as the "figure", and the white sheet as the "background".

 In ambigrams, the typographic space of the background is used as negative space to form new letters and new words.
 For example, inside a capital H, one can easily insert a lowercase i.

 The oil painting You & Me (US) by John Langdon (1996) belongs to this category.
 The word "me" fills the space between the letters of "you".